CapDaniels/filament_art/README.md

 ## Possible TODOs for future me or collaborators

  - fine tune the line solver algorithm
+ - maybe adapt a Radon transformation to find lines faster (this gives me headaches already since you need to solve an analytical form of the line model)
  - add support for other shapes
     - add support to avoid strings over concave areas
     - load paths from `svg` files or other formats